carbon-language/carbon-lang/llvm/docs/UserGuides.rst

 :doc:`AddingConstrainedIntrinsics`
    Gives the steps necessary when adding a new constrained math intrinsic to LLVM.

+:doc:`HowToBuildWindowsItaniumPrograms`
+   Notes on assembling a Windows Itanium enviroment.

 :doc:`HowToCrossCompileBuiltinsOnArm`
    Notes on cross-building and testing the compiler-rt builtins for Arm.